MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/index.md

 }
 ```

 The only required method in this class is a constructor that can handle a `Properties` instance.
-Use the `get[Type]Property` methods to retrieve a specific property from the adapter.xml.
+Use the `get[Type]Property` method to retrieve a specific property from the adapter.xml file.
 If no value is found, the third parameter defines a default value (`1234`).

 You can also add error handling in this constructor, using the `addMessage` method: